mshahmalaki/ansible-role-rabbitmq/README.md

 Author Information
 ------------------

-This role was created in 2023 by [Mohammad Shahmaleki](https://github.com/mshahmalaki), for any questions about this ansible role contact with me on [Linkedin](https://www.linkedin.com/in/mohammad-shahmaleki/).
+This role was created in 2023 by [Mohammad Shahmaleki](https://github.com/mshahmalaki), for any suggestions and questions about this ansible role contact with me on [Linkedin](https://www.linkedin.com/in/mohammad-shahmaleki/).